MyAssetBoard/coinboard-webapp/README.md

 ## Hot news :

-- GrapQhiql view on /apis/renderGraphiQL !!
+- Great news folks !!!
+This->app is not deployed as 'staging' test version on Heroku servers !!

+- Please find a live example of this app @ [coin-board.herokuapp.com](https://coin-board.herokuapp.com/)  :)